- 01. Why Is Mathematics So Important?

-Just after the turn of the century, corporations and administrative bodies alike, including our country's Department of Education adopted a supplemental compensation scheme that places the onus on teachers' self-improvement that would lead to better classroom performance rather than to automatic and incremental increases in teachers salary.
+Just after the turn of the century, corporations and administrative bodies alike, including our country's Department of Education, adopted a supplemental compensation scheme that places the onus on teachers' self-improvement that would lead to better classroom performance rather than to automatic and incremental increases in teachers salary.

 Here we note that, although teachers do not receive a cost of living allowance, the average teacher salary does increase to reflect the cost of living, year to year.

-However, it makes no allowance for STEM education - instructional programs in science, technology, engineering and maths that is currently THE hot topic in education today.
+However, it makes no allowance for STEM education - instructional programs in science, technology, engineering, and maths that is currently THE hot topic in education today.

-The Significance of STEM
+The Significance Of STEM

 Every aspect of our daily lives is impacted and influenced by STEM.
-We won't belabour the obvious by citing online shopping statistics or the prevalence of social media - two aspects of modern society wholly dependent on technology.
+We won't belabor the obvious by citing online shopping statistics or the prevalence of social media - two aspects of modern society wholly dependent on technology.
 Instead, we point to the road you take to work, the conveyance you arrive in, be it your own car or the tube...

 Did you listen to music or perhaps an audiobook on the way?

-Without the study of science and engineering, none of those conveniences would exist for us to enjoy, and without maths, technology and engineering would, dare we say, not exist?
+Without the study of science and engineering, none of those conveniences would exist for us to enjoy, and without maths, technology, and engineering, would dare we say not exist?

-Just last weekend, at a forum held in Dubai, the Global Education and Skills forum discussed, among other topics, the need for more and better teachers, who could make the subject material come alive for their students.
+Just last weekend, at a forum held in Dubai, the Global Education and Skills forum discussed, among other topics, the need for more and better teachers who could make the subject material come alive for their students.

 What's the point of studying maths and science? - a common student complaint.

 Outreach projects to attract more female students to STEM have not been wholly successful.
-Still, organisations such as STEM Learning work hard to promote interest and awareness of STEM in schools across the country.
+Still, organizations such as STEM Learning work hard to promote interest and awareness of STEM in schools across the country.

-They work directly with students but their main function is to support STEM teachers, through continuing education, by helping develop teaching strategies and by disseminating new information as soon as it becomes available.
+They work directly with students, but their main function is to support STEM teachers, through continuing education, by helping develop teaching strategies and by disseminating new information as soon as it becomes available.

 So, with the spotlight currently on STEM subjects and those teachers doing everything they can to impart their subject matter in the most engaging ways possible...

-What about Maths Teacher Salary?
+What About Maths Teacher Salary?

 Teachers of all subjects are compensated according to their experience and performance, and all fall within the salary range for their level.